-The reasons why children and adolescents do not attend school or are unwilling/unable to attend for the allotted time are extremely varied, requiring a similar variety of different assessment and intervention approaches.
-Although the goal is usually the same - to help students reintegrate into their school communities and progress academically, socially, and emotionally – the roads which lead to that goal may be quite different.
+School avoidance and attendance problems present school systems and parents with particularly difficult challenges.
+The reasons why students are unable, or unwilling, to attend school routinely are varied, often requiring a variety of different assessments and intervention approaches.
+Although the goal is usually the same - to help students reintegrate back into their public school communities and progress academically, socially, and emotionally – the roads which lead to that goal may be quite different.

 |School avoidance and non-attendance problems present school systems and parents with particularly difficult challenges.

 - help the student clarify their own motivation and identify aspirations

 - challenge the student with small goals that have a high probability of success, building their confidence and ability to set and achieve larger goals